Top tips for choosing private health insurance

 3. Seek out discounts and rebates

-The Australian Government wants you to take out hospital insurance because it eases the burden on the public healthcare system if you’re being treated in a private hospital.
-Because of this, there are incentives to entice you to sign up for private cover:
+The Australian Government wants you to take out hospital insurance because it eases the burden on the public healthcare system if you’re being treated as an inpatient in a private hospital.
+Because of this, there are incentives for you to sign up for private cover:

 • Aged-based discounts.
 Australians aged between 18 and 29 can receive discounts on eligible hospital policy premiums for merely taking out cover while they’re younger.